benstew/NBA-Team-Trackr/README.md

-#NBA Team Efficiency
+#NBA Team Trackr
-Comparison of the "Net Efficiency" by number of possessions
+Visualizing the relationship between average margin of victory and pace.

 ###Description
-A key statistic when comparing elite teams, is the average margin of victory.
-This value helps to quantify a teams dominance as they progress through the season.
-With the recent blow out wins by the Golden State Warriors, I wanted a better way to easily visualize the data.
+A key statistic (especially when comparing elite teams) is the "Average Margin of Victory".
+This value helps to quantify how dominant a team is as they progress through the season.
+With the recent blow out wins by the Golden State Warriors, I wanted a better way to easily visualize this data.

-I thought it would be useful to build an app that lets users search through all the NBA teams (by name, location, division) and see if there was any correlation between average margin of victory and the average pace of a team.
+I thought it would be useful to build an app that lets users search through all the NBA teams (by name, location, division) and see if there was any correlation between "Average Margin of Victory" and the "Average Pace" of a team.

 ###Calculations
 Margin = Average Points Scored - Average Points Allowed